Byron wins 2nd NASCAR virtual race in a drama-free event

 As a concession, a heat race was held Sunday morning in which 11 drivers tried to finish inside the top two to advance into the main event.
 Bobby Labonte and Landon Cassill raced in, and because it is an invitational, Fox offered two more spots to Dale Earnhardt Jr. and Daniel Suarez.
 Earnhardt earlier in the week pulled out of the race to give his spot to an active driver, but he joined the heat race when the rules were changed and competed in the main event.

 There were still crashes, including one involving Bubba Wallace and Clint Bowyer for the second consecutive iRace.
-Wallace had “rage quit” virtual Bristol after wrecking with Wallace and his sponsor for the event fired him on the spot.
+Wallace had “rage quit” at virtual Bristol after wrecking with Bowyer and his sponsor for the event fired him on the spot.

 Right before Sunday’s race started, Wallace pleaded on his stream: “Clint, don’t wreck me!
 Don’t wreck me!”

 But he and Bowyer did have early contact, to which Bowyer noted, “two races in a row I got Bubba-ed.”
 Bowyer has been Fox’s in-race reporter and was invited to join Mike Joy and Jeff Gordon in the “booth” but tweeted “Beer :30 folks!” before settling in as a commentator.
+Wallace, for his part, was the final car on track this Sunday.

 Harvick made his iRacing debut, likely pushed by his sponsors and race team to get involved in the only activity drivers can do right now to promote their partners.
 Brad Keselowski got his directive straight from team owner Roger Penske.
 After using a borrowed simulator in his first event, Keselowski sprung for his own rig this week — a purchase he’s not sure he can expense back to the boss.